fahadammar/koin_android_kotlin/README.md

 ## What is Koin?

-Koin is a lightweight dependency injection framework for Kotlin developers, designed to be pragmatic, simple, and powerful.
+Koin is a lightweight dependency injection framework for developers, designed to be pragmatic, simple, and powerful.
 It works without requiring annotation processing or heavy code generation.

 ## Setting up Koin